 Tourism has been named a priority industry by federal ARPA guidelines because the industry was among the hardest hit by the pandemic.
-In 2020, the Vendor responded to the pandemic by laying off 20% of its staff, reducing spending and shuttering visitor centers.
+In 2020, Visit Fort Worth responded to the pandemic by laying off 20% of its staff, reducing spending and shuttering visitor centers.
+During the pandemic 12 employees were laid off.

 Over the next three years ARPA funds will replace about half of the \$10.44 million Visit Fort Worth lost during the tourism downturn.
-Specifically, \$6 million over three years or 57% of that total loss of projected revenue.
+Specifically, \$6 million over three years or 57% of that total loss of projected revenue, enabling Visit Fort Worth to rehire 6 of the 12 staff members.

-Uses of Funds - overview of intended use under (EC2).
+Uses of Funds - overview of intended use under EC2.11 Aid to Tourism, Travel, or Hospitality